KaeroDot/co2minimeter/README.md

 - Test mDNS: `avahi-resolve -n co2minimeter.local`
 - Try IP address instead of hostname
 - **Note:** IPv6 is disabled in Avahi configuration (`/etc/avahi/avahi-daemon.conf`) to prevent IPv4/IPv6 resolution conflicts.
 The device uses IPv4-only for mDNS.
+- **Note:** A cron job runs every minute to refresh mDNS announcements (`avahi-resolve -n co2minimeter.local`).
+This works around an issue where Avahi announcements may expire on some networks.
+You can verify the cron job with `crontab -l` on the co2minimeter device.
 - **Client-side mDNS configuration** (if `.local` domain doesn't resolve):

   On your client computer (Ubuntu/Debian), ensure mDNS is properly configured: